Chart Color Schemes

 Coombs displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Coombs, as per the latest Census, consisted of 37.5% houses and 62.5% other dwellings (including semi-detached, apartments, 'other' dwellings).
-This compares to the Australian Capital Territory's figures of 40.9% houses and 59.2% other dwellings.
-Home ownership in Coombs was at 7.6%, with mortgaged dwellings at 64.0% and rented dwellings at 28.4%.
-The median monthly mortgage repayment in the area was $2,000, lower than the Australian Capital Territory average of $2,099.
-The median weekly rent figure was recorded at $480, compared to the Australian Capital Territory's $472.
-Nationally, Coombs' mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Coombs' dwelling structure, as per the latest Census, consisted of 37.5% houses and 62.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Australian Capital Territory's figures of 40.9% houses and 59.2% other dwellings.
+Home ownership in Coombs was at 7.6%, similar to the ACT level, with mortgaged dwellings at 64.0% and rented ones at 28.4%.
+The median monthly mortgage repayment was $2,000, lower than the ACT average of $2,099, while median weekly rent was $480 compared to ACT's $472.
+Nationally, Coombs' mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing